Mrs. Chou Likes A Private Fee-for-service

 The Future of PFFS

 The PFFS model has the potential to play a significant role in the future of healthcare, particularly as patients increasingly demand personalized and convenient care.
 As technology advances and healthcare costs continue to rise, PFFS may become a more viable option for individuals who value autonomy and are willing to pay for enhanced services.
-However, careful consideration needs to be given to the ethical and financial implications to ensure that PFFS benefits all members of society.
+That said, careful consideration needs to be given to the ethical and financial implications to confirm that PFFS benefits all members of society.

 Potential trends in PFFS: